CER-REC/esa-data-bank_banque-donnees-ees/Codes/Section_03_Table_and_Figure_Title_Extraction/readme.md

+## Overview
+This section is focused on extracting table and figure titles.
+Run title_main.py to update figure and table titles in the database.
+Below are the steps in the method used for extracting titles.

 1) Get a list of unique project names and all pdf IDs .
 These lists are required in later analysis.
 This data is retrieved form the database, table esa.pdfs.

 2) Get all Table of Contents: go through all the pdfs (list from #1), identify table of contents entries using regex expressions, and save these Table of Contents entries to a list of all extracted TOC titles.